Based on data from

-The story in Philemon is captivating and controversial.
+The story in Philemon is as captivating as it is controversial.
 Paul is in prison and Onesimus in with him.
 He has recently become a follower of Jesus Christ.
 He is the runaway slave of Philemon—the disciple Paul is writing.

 It’s a delicate situation for Paul.
 He would like Onesimus to continue to take care of his needs but not without Philemon’s agreement to the arrangement.
 Philemon is a “dear friend and fellow worker” (v.
 1).
 Paul speaks of Philemon’s “partnership with us in the faith” (v.
 6).

-Beyond these matters, there’s the huge, multifaceted issue of slavery to deal with.
+Beyond these matters, there’s the huge, multifaceted, and troublesome issue of slavery to deal with.
 Paul’s general policy was to encourage transformative Christian behavior among masters and slaves (see Ephesians 6:5-9; Colossians 3:22-4:1; 1 Timothy 6:12; Titus 2:9).

-Of course, the theological ramifications of this are staggering, so it’s embarrassingly easy to lose sight of the practical dimension that Paul was actually pursuing.
+Of course, the theological ramifications of Paul asking for Onesimus’ release from slavery are staggering, so it’s embarrassingly easy to lose sight of the practical dimension that Paul was actually pursuing.
 That is that Onesimus, who formerly was “useless” to Philemon (v.
 11), was now “useful” to both Paul and Philemon (see v.
 13).

 It’s a play on words (“Onesimus” means “useful”), but it’s more than that—it’s a profound theological statement for all disciples of Jesus.
 Onesimus was formerly “useless.”
 He was a rebellious slave who had run away from his master.
 Now he was a follower of Jesus and “useful” to Paul and Onesimus.

 It’s great to walk away from Philemon radiant with insight as to how Paul approached the issue of slavery on an individual basis.
 But we don’t need to do so at the expense of the theme of usefulness that runs through the letter.
-For all of us have been rescued from slavery so that we might be useful in the kingdom of God!
+For all of us have been rescued from the slavery of sin that we might be useful in the kingdom of God!